Stability of linear GMRES convergence with respect to compact perturbations: Conclusion and outlook

 where the equality is due to Nevanlinna~\cite[Theorem~3.3.4]{nevanlinna1993} and $\sigma_0(A)$ consists of the spectrum of~$A$ except for its isolated points.
 By this analogy, one could conjecture that $M_{\pi(A)}$ also ``cannot see'' any eigenspaces, including those of infinite dimension.
 One might wonder whether there is a~useful characterization of~$M_{\pi(A)}$.

 Another interesting question concerns $s$-step linear convergence $\|r_k\|\leq M\|r_{k-s}\|$ with some $s\in\NN$ and $M<1$.
 The present result assumes linear reduction in every step, i.e., $s=1$.
 On the other hand, an~important class of problems, e.g., self-adjoint operators, exhibit a~reduction in every second step, i.e., $s=2$ and $M<1$.
 To this end, we cannot see how the technique of Section~\ref{sec:proof} generalizes to $s\geq2$.
 Note that \cite{huhtanen-nevanlinna-2000} is concerned with related issues but does not directly provide such stability we obtained for the case $s=1$.
+Also note that pseudospectral techniques have been used to obtain bounds for the case $s>1$; see, e.g., \cite{embree1999,trefethen-embree-2005}.